Roger Pratt (architect)

 Sir Roger Pratt (1620 – 20 February 1684) was an English gentleman-architect of the 17th century.
 He designed only five known buildings, but was highly influential, establishing a particularly English type of house, which was widely imitated.
 He drew on a range of European influences, and also on the work of Inigo Jones, England's first classical architect.
 Pratt also served on official commissions, and in 1668 was the first English architect to be knighted for his services.

 Early life

 Pratt was born to a landed Norfolk family, although he was baptised at Marsworth, Buckinghamshire, on 2 November 1620.
 He was educated at Magdalen College, Oxford, from 1637, and in 1639 was admitted to the Inner Temple, London.
 The following year he inherited his father's property in Ryston, Norfolk, but opted to leave the country to avoid the English Civil War, which broke out in 1642.
 Departing England in April 1643, he travelled in France, Italy, Flanders and Holland, studying architecture, and befriending the writer John Evelyn in Rome.
-Returning in 1649, after the execution of King Charles, Pratt returned to the Inner Temple, but continued the study of architecture.
+Returning in 1649, after the execution of Charles I, Pratt returned to the Inner Temple, but continued the study of architecture.